Likelihood Estimation with Incomplete Array Variate Observations: Illustrations

 \section{Illustrations}

-\begin{ex} For this first example we have generated a random sample of $6\times 4 \times 2$ dimensional array random variables according to a known array variate distribution.
-After that we have randomly deleted a given proportion of the cells of these arrays.
+Two real and to simulated data sets are used in this section to illustrate our models.
+These examples also serve to show the effects of changing sample size, missing data proportion and array dimensions on the performance of methods. \begin{ex} For this first example, we have generated a random sample of $10\times 4\times 2$ dimensional array random variables according to a known array variate distribution.
+After that, we have randomly deleted a given proportion of the cells of these arrays.
 The algorithm for estimation 1 was implemented to estimate the parameters and to impute the missing cells.
-Finally the correlation between the observaed values of the missing cells and the imputed values and the mean squared error (MSE) of the estimates of the overall Kronecker structured covariance matrix is calculated.
-We have tried sample sizes of $20, 50$ and $100$ and the missing data proportions of $.4, .3,.2$ and $.1.$ The correlations and the MSE's were calculated for 30 independent replications and these results are presented in Figure \ref{fig:1}.
+Finally, the correlation between the observed values of the missing cells and the imputed values and the mean squared error (MSE) of the estimates of the overall Kronecker structured covariance matrix is calculated.
+We have tried sample sizes of $20, 50$ and $100$ and the missing data proportions of $.4, .3,.2$ and $.1.$ The correlations and the MSE's were calculated for 30 independent replications, and these results are presented in Figure \ref{fig:1}.
 As expected, the solutions from our methods improve as the sample size increase or when the proportion of missing cells decrease.

 \end{ex}